thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/_attachments/interface-spec-changelog.md

 ### 0.15.2 (2021-02-09) {#0_15_2}

-* The document is renamed to “Internet Computer Interface Spec”
+* The document is renamed to “BigFile Interface Spec”

 ### 0.15.0 (2020-12-17) {#0_15_0}